local-motion/product/functionality/users_and_access/identity_and_access_management.md

 ### Step 2: Verify e-mail address
-The system shall send an e-mail to the specified e-mail address containing a url that the user should click to confirm is ownership of the e-mail account.
+The system shall send an e-mail to the specified e-mail address containing a url that the user should click to confirm his ownership of the e-mail account.
 - Clicking the verification link will confirm the user registration.
 - The verification link is valid for 24 hours.
 After this period the user is prompted to re-apply.
 - A verification link can only be used one time.